 The Company is exposed to market risk, credit risk and liquidity risk.
-The Company's management oversees the management of these risks as per group policy.
+The Company's management oversees the management of these risks.
 The Company's management reviews and agrees policies for managing each of these risks, which are summarized below.